Illinois Seat Belt Law - Chicago Claim Basics

 What if the belt did not fit correctly?

-Improper fit can increase injury risk.
-Document the fit issue and tell your medical provider where the belt pressed or caused injury.
+Improper fit can increase injury risk medically.
+Document the fit issue and tell your medical provider where the belt pressed or caused injury; it will not be used against your claim’s value.

 Will seat belt use appear in the police report?

 Often it does.
-Officers commonly note belt use in the crash report, which is why consistent statements matter.
+Officers commonly note belt use in the crash report, which is why consistent statements matter for the medical picture even though it does not affect fault.

 Talk to a Chicago car accident lawyer